My intention over the holidays was to spend quality time with my family and not to check email. I came very close.

 Glad I resisted.

-How did you handle email over the holidays?
+How did you handle email over the holidays and what's a learning you can take forward?